powerhouse-inc/powerhouse-docs/docs/academy/05-Launch/03-SetupEnvironment.md

 # Powerhouse Setup Guide

 ## Introduction
 Powerhouse is a powerful platform that helps you manage and deploy your applications efficiently.
-This guide will walk you through the process of setting up both the Powerhouse CLI and configuring your machine to run Powerhouse services.
+This guide will walk you through the process of setting up both the Powerhouse CLI and configuring your server machine to run Powerhouse services.
 Whether you're setting up a development environment or preparing for production deployment, this guide provides all the necessary steps and considerations.

 ## Prerequisites
 Before you begin, ensure you have a Linux-based system (Ubuntu or Debian recommended), sudo privileges, and a stable internet connection.
 These are essential for the installation and configuration process.
 The system should have at least 1GB of RAM and 10GB of free disk space for optimal performance.
 While these are minimum requirements, more resources will provide better performance, especially when running multiple services.